mkalinski/userscript-yt-backdownsell/README.md

 2. Pausing the video just after it starts playing.

-It doesn't try to insert CSS to hide the "upselling" dialogs themselves; use a element blocker for that.
+It doesn't try to insert CSS to hide the "upselling" dialogs themselves; use an element blocker for that.

 It's written to work for my circumstances.
 Your mileage may vary.